realnits/MyBlog/src/content/blog/reveal-hidden-risks-securityhub.md

   - Pwnedlabs
   - AWS Securityhub
 description:
-  Walkthrough of exploring AWS securityhub and a simulation activity to identify an issue
+  Walkthrough of exploring AWS securityhub and a simulation activity to identify an issue that lead to some interesting findings
 ---

 ## Scenario